Get

 2. Fear or Anxiety

 That desire to feel secure may run deep.
 Looking out from under a bed or outside of a cave gives the animal a decent vantage point to watch out for threats.
 It could be that another pet in the home, loud noises, or a young and persistent child is causing them to become anxious or fearful.
-Hiding under the bed may allow your pup to relax and let down their guard against unwanted attention.
+Hiding under the bed may allow your pup to relax and let down its guard against unwanted attention.
 If you would rather not have your dog hide under your bed, consider crate training them so that they have a safe place to go to that is all their own.

-If hiding under the bed is a new thing for your dog, talk to your veterinarian about how to help out with fear or anxiety.
+If hiding under the bed is a new thing for your dog, talk to a veterinarian about how to help out with fear or anxiety.
 Training can help while some dogs may also need medication.

 3. Comfortability